 Skip to contents

-This function generates a sim_data object which contains all the necessary information needed to run a simulation by the sim function.
-Note that the input maps (n1_map and K_map) must be in the Cartesian coordinate system.
+This function generates a sim_data object containing all the necessary information required to run a simulation by the sim function.
+The input maps (n1_map and K_map) can be in the Cartesian or longitude/latitude coordinate system.

 Usage